-Developments in the field of human-computer interaction24 and the scope for direct manipulation within CAD and WIMP environments25 have encouraged some previous users of powerful command-driven packages to return to the practice of near-manual cartography on the versatile medium of the CRT display instead of on paper.
-The Quantel Paintbox is already used in some applications of thematic mapping20.
-Not all map makers, however, have either the onerous mapping requirements or the mapping budget to justify the cost of state-of-the-art mapping and/or graphics systems.
+Developments in the field of human-computer interaction (Baecker and Buxton, 1987) and the scope for direct manipulation within CAD and WIMP environments (Shneiderman, 1987) have encouraged some previous users of powerful commanddriven packages to return to the practice of near-manual cartography on the versatile medium of the CRT display instead of on paper.
+The Quantel Paintbox is already used in some applications of thematic mapping (Masters, 1989).
+But, not all map makers have either the onerous mapping requirements or the mapping budget to justify the cost of state-of-the-art mapping and/or graphics systems.
 Many users, such as planning departments, produce one-off maps within reports.
-Despite their limitations, PC-based systems, AutoCAD, the Adobe Illustrator and PostScript printers are now widely used for incorporating stylized thematic maps and diagrams within documents designed to impress nontechnical decision makers.
-The ability to program and design one-off maps by seeing and pointing to functions, objects and attributes within an affordable environment is highly attractive to many end-users, who are adapting these environments to their own needs.
+Despite their limitations, PC-based systems, AutoCAD, the Adobe Illustrator and PostScript printers are now widely used for incorporating stylised thematic maps and diagrams within documents designed to impress non-technical decision makers.
+The ability to program and design one-off maps by seeing and pointing to functions, objects and attributes within an affordable environment is highly attractive to many end users, who are adapting these environments to their own needs.
 For example, the Macintosh is used as a terminal to other computers running conventional mapping packages, such as GIMMS, to clip the display for subsequent editing using 'paint' or semi-intelligent sketchpad systems.
-The main theme of the 1990 Annual Conference of the British Cartographic Society is desktop mapping, which is becoming increasingly attractive to many practitioners within the cartographic profession.
+The main theme of the 1990 Annual Conference of the British Cartographic Society is desk-top mapping, which is becoming increasingly attractive to many practitioners within the cartographic profession.